-Washed ink with pastel, charcoal and acrylic paintPASTELPAINTINGS, mixed media on paper
+Washed ink with pastel, charcoal and acrylic paintPASTELPAINTINGS AND DRAWINGS, mixed media on paper

 I have a great affinity with nature and my inspirational scource is close to home: the beautiful dunescapes that border the Dutch coastline, the many natural flowers by the wayside, along canals,and public parks.
 I make snapshots and sketches using those to create a personal impression of this natural beauty and not a realistic image.
 For example, I like the photographic, interesting, abstract effects of the wind when it moves branches and stalks.